sashite/qi.rb/README.md

 ## License

-The code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The [gem](https://rubygems.org/gems/qi) is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## About Sashité

-This [gem](https://rubygems.org/gems/qi) is proudly maintained and developed by [Sashité](https://sashite.com/).
-Our mission is to promote intercultural understanding and appreciation through the universal language of board games.
+This project is maintained by [Sashité](https://sashite.com/) — promoting chess variants and sharing the beauty of Chinese, Japanese, and Western chess cultures.

-At Sashité, we believe in the power of games as a medium for sharing and appreciating the richness of different cultures.
-From Chinese to Japanese, and Western traditions, every culture has its unique representation in the world of board games, particularly in chess.

-Our `Qi` gem is a testament to this belief - a flexible, efficient, and inclusive software that allows for the representation and interaction of diverse chess systems.
-This piece of software is not just a tool; it is a bridge connecting different cultures under the love of strategic play.

-Join us in our journey as we continue to write [code](https://github.com/sashite/) to share the beauty of these cultures, one game at a time.